The Origin, Evolution and Functions of the Human Mind

 .

 What is left of evolving religions?
-Even in our “scientific” time, the question of the origin of the universe is still the most fundamental enigma leading to transcendental if not religious explanations, beyond the sciences.
-The basically intellectual characteristics of the nascent universe, called “Creation” in the religious view – energy (fields in the vacuum), particles, forces, natural laws, basic principles, constants of nature, and quantum mechanics – can or must be found in a transcendental (beyond physical) force or spirit – or essence of existence – that one can either not give a name to or can call “God” (or just “X”).
+Even in our “scientific” time, the question of the origin of the universe is still the most fundamental enigma leading to transcendental if not religious explanations in our mind, beyond the sciences.
+The basically intellectual characteristics of the nascent universe, called “Creation” in the religious view – energy (as fields in the vacuum), particles, forces, natural laws, basic principles, constants of nature, and quantum mechanics – all made understandable to the human mind by physics and mathematics – can or must be found in a transcendental origin-causing “essence” or spirit – an ultimate Essence of Existence – to which one can either not give a name or can call “God” (or just “X”).

-Yet the assumption of a transcendental origin of the universe does not imply an ongoing involvement of this originating essence in natural evolution or human history (the question of the “living God”) or a personal helping responsiveness of this essence to human prayer (the “personal God”) or a final “judgment” of souls after their death.
+Yet, the assumption of a transcendental origin of the universe does not imply an ongoing involvement of this originating Essence in the following natural evolution or human history (the question of the “living God”) or a personal helping responsiveness of this Essence to human prayer (the “personal God”) or a final “judgment” of “souls” after their death.

 .

 And what are religious or divine “revelations”?
-The brain’s capability for the visualization of verbal concepts, appearing as the common phenomenon of the “inner voice” – see the discussion of visualizations of the brain above – can lead in the believer’s mind to the perception of verbal divine religious inspirations.
-Depending where one stands denominationally, such verbal visualizations or revelations are either accepted as of divine origin or are totally rejected as such (see the voices experienced by early Christians, by Mohammed in perceiving the Koran, by Joseph Smith in perceiving the Book of Mormon, by certain preachers of our days in various religious sects, or as reported by numerous individuals from their daily lives, whether sane or considered insane).
-In any event, psychology knows the various phenomena of split personality and of schizophrenia which can lead to the loss of distinction between visualizations and reality, at least temporarily.
-This leads to assuming visualizations of speaking angels as actual appearances.
-Their “divine” messages must be followed and can even not be modified ever after – freezing religious evolution.
+The brain’s capability for the visualization of speech, appearing as the common phenomenon of the “inner voice” – see the discussion of “visualizations” above – can lead in the believer’s mind to the perception of verbal divine religious inspirations.
+Depending where one stands denominationally, such verbal visualizations or revelations are either accepted as of divine origin or are totally rejected as such (see the voices experienced by early Christians, by Mohammed in perceiving the Koran, by Joseph Smith in perceiving the Book of Mormon, by certain preachers of our days in various religious sects, or as reported by numerous individuals from their daily lives, whether sane, insane, or criminal).
+In any event, psychology knows the various phenomena of split personality and of hallucination in schizophrenia which can lead to the loss of distinction between visualizations and reality, at least temporarily.
+This leads in the believer’s mind to assuming visualizations of speaking angels as actual appearances.
+Their “divine” messages must be followed and cannot be modified ever after – freezing religious evolution.

 .

 An additional warning: While one always sees an exception for one’s own religion from criticism, it is easily piled on other religions – and vice versa.
-But unrealistic religious expectations lead to a misdirected life and can bring great suffering to the innocent.
+But unrealistic religious expectations lead to a misdirected life and can bring great suffering to the believer and the world.

 On the other hand, one should not overlook that benevolent religions can bring comfort and strength to the weak, suffering, lonely, and hopeless people, where nothing else can – sometimes for their support and benefit, but sometimes preventing them from activating their own remaining strength to pursue a more beneficial course in resolving their problems.